vives-projectweek-2021/project-repository-net-work/README.md

 Materials:

 * Raspberry Pi
-* Switch with port mirror of exit interface to router
+* Switch

 Why:

-* ...
+* Easy to capture realtime bandwidth
+* Running capture software to collect most used IP addresses
+* Running website to visualize the collected data + modify settings
+* Switch is used to mirror the traffic from the exit interface to the router to the Raspberry Pi

 ### Led Strip